 External Beam Radiation Therapy

-The radiation beam is usually generated by a machine called a linear accelerator.
-The linear accelerator, or linac, is capable of producing high-energy X-rays or electrons for the treatment of your cancer.
-Using treatment planning computers and software, your treatment team controls the size and shape of the beam, as well as how it is directed at your body, to effectively treat your tumor while sparing the surrounding normal tissue.
+The radiation beam is usually generated by a machine called a linear accelerator, or linac.
+The linear accelerator is able to produce high-energy X-rays or electrons for the treatment of your cancer.
+Using treatment planning computers and software, your treatment team controls the size and shape of the beam, as well as how it is directed at your body, to eff ectively treat your tumor while sparing the surrounding normal tissue.

 Three-Dimensional Conformal Radiation Therapy (3D-CRT)